Blog Post

 Higher costs, lower consumer spending, and ongoing economic uncertainty continue to present challenges for restaurants and foodservice businesses.
 Commodity prices have fluctuated dramatically: coffee increased 29%, eggs increased 25%, and butter decreased 18% in 2025.1 This volatility forces operators to stay even more adaptable and strategic.

 Foodservice operators have the added pressure of maintaining profitability without raising prices so much that they drive customers away.
-To manage that fine balance, many have adopted new technologies that reduce waste, streamline day-to-day operations, and protect margins.
-For example, modernizing logistics, such as waste and recycling practices, can uncover hidden efficiencies and free staff to focus on delivering an exceptional customer experience.
+To manage that fine balance, many have adopted new technologies that streamline day-to-day operations.
+Modernizing logistics, such as waste and recycling, can uncover hidden efficiencies and free staff to focus on delivering an exceptional customer experience.

 As restaurants and foodservice businesses expand into multiple service channels, including dine-in, delivery, takeout, and catering, operations become even more complex.
 To keep pace, operators turn to connected, sustainable, and customer-centric models that help them anticipate demand and stay adaptable.2 Advanced point-of-service systems, online ordering platforms, and inventory management software are now an integral part of profitable operations.